followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/onSelectAllValueChanged.md

 ===========================================================================

 <!--shortDescription-->
-A function that is executed after the "Select All" check box's state changes.
+A function that is executed when the "Select All" check box value is changed.
 Applies only if [showCheckBoxesMode](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#showCheckBoxesMode) is *"selectAll"* and [selectionMode](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#selectionMode) is *"multiple"*.
 <!--/shortDescription-->

 <!--fullDescription-->